PIReTship/bookdata-tools/docs/implementation/index.md

 - Make individual import stages self-contained and limited.
 - Extract data from raw sources into tabular form, *then* integrate as a separate step.
 - When feasible and performant, implement integration and processing steps with straightforward data join operations.

+## Adding or Modifying Data

+1. Add the new data file(s), if necessary, to `data`, and update the documentation to describe how to download them.
+2. Implement a `scan` stage to process the raw imported data into tabular form.
+   The code can be written in either Rust or Python, depending on performance needs.
+3. If necessary, add the inputs to the ISBN collection (under `book-links`) and clustering to connect it with the rest of the code.
+4. Implement stages to integrate the data with the rest of the tools.
+Again, this code can be in Rust or Python.
+We usually use Polars (either the Rust or the Python API) to efficiently process large data files.